USEFUL INFORMATION: Short introduction to bash

 5.3 “For” loops to iterate on a list

-Bioinformatic analysis often involves running many commands, but with only a small alteration each time you run a new command.
+Bioinformatic analysis often involves executing numerous commands, but with only slight variations each time you run a new command.

-For example, you might have to analyze sample1, then sample2, sample3, and so on.
-To save time, we will use something called a Loop - also known as a for-loop.
+For instance, you might have to analyze sample1, then sample2, sample3, and so forth.
+To save time, we employ something known as a loop, specifically a for-loop.

-Let’s illustrate what this is with a simple example.
-Let’s say that you need to print the letters a, b, c.
-You could do this by typing echo a and hitting return; then echo b, and echo c.
-This gets the job done, but you can see that this would quickly become tedious if your goal was to print dozens or hundreds of numbers.
+Let’s clarify this concept with a straightforward example.
+Suppose you wish to print the letters a, b and c.
+You could achieve this by typing echo a, hitting return; then echo b, and echo c.
+While this accomplishes the task, it is evident that this method would become cumbersome if you had to to print dozens or hundreds of numbers.

-How can we make this easier?
-You probably noticed that each time we ran the command we changed the number after the echo command.
-A for-loop will automatically do this for you.
+How can we simplify this process?
+You probably noticed that each time we ran the command, we changed the letter after the echo command.
+A for-loop automates this process for you.

 Here is an example of a for-loop to print the letters a, b, c, d: